chandiaaron/Cloud/VPCs.md

 3. **High Availability and Redundancy**: By leveraging multi-AZ (Availability Zone) deployments, VPC ensures fault tolerance, high availability, and improved disaster recovery for business-critical applications.

+# Top 3 Ways VPCs Help DevOps

+## Secure and Isolated Environments
+- VPCs allow DevOps teams to create **logically isolated** environments for development, testing, and production.
+- **Security Groups & Network ACLs (NACLs)** ensure controlled access to resources.
+- Helps prevent accidental exposure of internal services to the internet.

+## Scalable and Flexible Networking
+- Custom **IP address ranges (CIDR blocks)** for better organization and scaling.
+- Support for **multi-AZ deployments** ensures high availability.
+- Allows **fine-grained control** over network configurations, including **subnets, route tables, and gateways**.

+## Secure CI/CD and Automation Workflows
+- Enables **secure communication** between CI/CD pipelines and AWS services.
+- Can integrate with **VPC endpoints** for private, high-speed access to AWS services (e.g., S3, DynamoDB).
+- Supports **bastion hosts and VPNs** for secure access to internal environments.

+## Why did AWS need to implement VPCs?
+AWS implemented Virtual Private Cloud (VPC) to provide customers with greater control, security, and flexibility over their cloud networking environment.
+When AWS first launched, all resources (like EC2 instances) existed in a shared networking space, which posed challenges in terms of isolation, security, and customization.

+# Key Words :

 # Subnet

 A subnet, subnetwork, is a smaller portion of a larger network, tpyically a VPC.
 The subnet divides a VPC into smaller segments, each with its own range of IP addresses.